 We're almost done - just a little bit more.

-The track re-enters the helix, this time on the inner track.
+Past Glenrock, the track re-enters the helix, this time on the inner track.
 It progresses to the lower level again, where it curves follows the inside edge of the bottom benchwork to the town of Douglas.
 From there it curves around and into Orin Junction.
 Finally - the circuit is complete!

 The layout sported several branchlines.

-From the left end of Frannie you can see a green track taking off and rounding the peninsula to Powell.
+From the left end of Frannie on the top deck you can see a green track taking off and rounding the peninsula to Powell.
 From Powell the track continues on around the outer edge of the entire layout (hidden all the way) until it finally pops out at Cody, where the Husky Refinery was located.
 This branch will provide ample tank trains across the layout and down onto the NP via Frannie and Laurel.

 The CNW Lusk Branch